-Students, have you ever wondered why your lovely Langports teachers and support staff ask you not to speak in your native language at school?
+Do you know why lovely Langports teachers and support staff ask you not to speak in your native language at school?

 Sure, there are moments when you just can’t find the words to ask for the … (what’s that word again?) or you need to go to the … (can’t remember that one either) and you just can’t find the words you want in English.
 However, by trying to explain yourself in English and ‘problem-solving’ you are increasing your ability to think in English and understand English in different ways.